How to Fix AirPods Paired but won’t Connect

 Run the Bluetooth Troubleshooter

-7. Then check if the AirPods are operating normally.
+7. Check if the AirPods are connecting normally now.

 1. Press the Windows key, search, and open Advanced System Settings.